adefemi171/ai-rganize/README.md

 An intelligent file organization tool that uses AI to automatically categorize and organize your files.
 Works on **macOS**, **Linux (Ubuntu, etc.)**, and **Windows**.

+Name was inspired by the music I was listening to when this idea popped in my head, the music is [Organize](https://open.spotify.com/track/2wgvxtggKVzPkl0smF2UzI) by Asake

 ## Features

 - 🤖 **AI-Powered Categorization**: Uses OpenAI's GPT to intelligently categorize files based on content and metadata